 This is walking country.
-Whether you want a half-hour stroll to Shelve Pool or a day’s ramble over the Devil’s Chair, or some segments of a long distance footpath, then Lower Farm is the ideal starting point.
+Whether you want a half-hour stroll to Shelve Pool, a day’s ramble over the Devil’s Chair, or some segments of a long distance footpath, then Lower Farm is the ideal starting point.

 We are on the route of the circular ‘Flenny Bank Walk‘, and on the BC-ring (we are near both section 4 &5).
 Just down the hill is the Mucklewick walk , and it’s possible to follow the Shropshire Way to Bishops Castle and catch the bus back.
 In addition we’re just a stroll or a few minutes’ drive from the Stiperstones ridge.
 Check out some recommended routes on our google maps, or Shropshire Walking website.
-New for 2017 is a butterfly walk on the Stiperstones, for 2018 they have made the Nipstone Wander more user friendly.
+New for 2017 was a butterfly walk on the Stiperstones, for 2018 they have made the Nipstone Wander more user friendly.
 In South Shropshire you will be walking in ancient footsteps, by Iron Age hill forts, stone circles and drovers’ roads.
 Parts of the newly relaunched Shropshire Way Main Route are easily accessible from here, with 4 stretches feasible using public transport.

 A short drive from Lower Farm, the Long Mynd and the Stretton Hills are a walker’s paradise, with many quiet footpaths through breathtaking scenery, and a good supply of friendly food-pubs.

 The Shropshire Hills Shuttle is a bus service with walkers in mind – see http://www.shropshirehillsshuttles.co.uk/ You can find a Stiperstones Ridge walk or a circular walk or follow The Portway or The Kerry Ridgeway – really the options are unlimited!